People's Liberation Army Support Base in Djibouti: Functions

+Assessment

 Tensions with foreign militaries

 The presence of a Chinese base in close proximity to a US base has created geopolitical tensions.
 The United States had blocked a Russian base in 2014 and started a US$1 billion upgrade of Camp Lemonnier.
 US government officials were "blindsided" by Djibouti's approval of a Chinese base just two years later.
 Djiboutian President Ismaïl Omar Guelleh claimed that the United States had a "fixation" about the Chinese base and complained "incessantly" that the Chinese were hampering their operations.
 He also said that the Japanese were even more worried than the Americans.
 Guelleh said that the Chinese would have no problem cohabiting with Western powers if they didn't "spy constantly" on the Chinese.

 According to Chinese prosecutor Jian Jiamin, the Japan Maritime Self-Defence Force sent divers to approach a Chinese warship while it was docked at the base, who were detected and driven off.

 In 2018, the United States Department of Defense issued a NOTAM reporting instances of laser attacks against pilots flying near the base, injuring two airmen.
-The Chinese Defense Ministry called the accusations "untrue" and asked the United States "to not swiftly speculate or make accusations."
+The Chinese Defense Ministry denied the accusations and asked the United States "to not swiftly speculate or make accusations."
 China, in turn, complains low-flying American aircraft have conducted spy missions near its base.

+A 2024 report by the Center for Strategic International Studies identifies Djibouti, along with three other sites in Cuba, as most likely to be supporting China's efforts to collect intelligence on the United States and its neighbors.

+Economic impact

+According to Thierry Pairault of the French National Centre for Scientific Research, Chinese investment has limited yet positive growing impact for Djiboutians despite the mainly outward-looking of the effort.